Fabregas and Morata give Chelsea victory over Everton

 - Fellow Spaniard Alvaro Morata made it 2-0 before halftime

 - Wayne Rooney was booked for Everton

 What looked a tricky fixture on paper against Ronald Koeman's team turned into a stroll for Antonio Conte's side who have recovered well from a shock opening-day defeat by Burnley.

 Everton offered very little and Chelsea doubled their advantage five minutes before the break when Morata climbed to head home Cesar Azpilicueta's inviting cross for his second goal for his new club since signing from Real Madrid.

-It was a frustrating afternoon for Everton's Wayne Rooney who wasted one chance and was shown a yellow card while Gylfi Sigurdsson, making his first Premier League start for Everton, was given little chance to shine.
+It proved a frustrating afternoon for Everton's Wayne Rooney who wasted one chance and was shown a yellow card while Gylfi Sigurdsson, making his first Premier League start for Everton, was given little chance to shine.

 Chelsea keeper Thibaut Courtois was a virtual spectator and the hosts should have won by a clearer margin with Victor Moses and Pedro both guilty of squandering decent chances.

 "We must be pleased with the performance.
 We played a really good game.
 We dominated and had plenty of chances," Conte said.

 "The only negative thing is we should be more clinical.
 But there were a lot of positive things."